eriicafes/filedb/README.md

 # FileDB

-A File DB for prototyping in GO
+A File DB for prototyping in Go

 ## Installation